Witty.ca - Graham's Professional Archives

 The Right Arrow Key

-Now, put it all together, so your script can sense and react to:
+Now, can you put it all together, so your script can sense and react to all 4 arrow keys:

 up, down, left, and right.